svenhalvorson/SvenR/README.md

 #> 5      pulm  office  pulm_visit
 ```

-Then you'll usually join it onto the original:
+Then you’ll usually join it onto the original:

 ``` r
 med_table %>%